Pief Panofsky: Early life

 Panofsky was born in Berlin, Germany to a family of art historians Dorothea and Erwin Panofsky.
 His ancestors were of Jewish descent.
-He spent much of his early life in Hamburg, where his father was a professor of Art History.
+He spent much of his early life in Hamburg, where his father was a professor of art history.
 From the age of 10, he attended the Johanneum, where he received a classical education involving Latin and Ancient Greek, but little science.
 At the age of 15, he moved with his family to the United States and entered Princeton University.
 He graduated with an A.B. in physics from Princeton University, as salutatorian of his class, in 1938 after completing a senior thesis, titled "The construction of a high pressure ionisation chamber", under the supervision of Walker Bleakney.
 He then received his Ph.D. in physics from the California Institute of Technology in 1942 after completing a doctoral dissertation, titled "A measurement of the value of h/e by the determination of the short wavelength limit of the continuous x-ray spectrum at 20 kV", under the supervision of Jesse W. M. DuMond.
 In April 1942 he was naturalized as a U.S. citizen.

 Academic career

-From 1945 to 1951, Panofsky held an assistant and then associate professorship at the University of California, Berkeley, before permanently establishing himself as Professor of Physics at Stanford University.
+From 1945 to 1951, Panofsky held an assistant and then associate professorship at the University of California, Berkeley, before permanently establishing himself as professor of physics at Stanford University.
 Between 1961 and 1984, he was the director of the Stanford Linear Accelerator Center and continued to serve as director emeritus until his death.
 He was also on the board of directors of the Arms Control Association from 1996 until 1999.

-Panofsky was a member of the Board of Sponsors of The Bulletin of the Atomic Scientists and won the Matteucci Medal in 1996 for his fundamental contributions to physics.
+Panofsky was a member of the board of sponsors of The Bulletin of the Atomic Scientists and won the Matteucci Medal in 1996 for his fundamental contributions to physics.
 He was also a recipient of the National Medal of Science, the Franklin Medal (1970), the Ernest O. Lawrence Medal, the Leo Szilard Award and the Enrico Fermi Award.

 Personal life

 During his college days, Panofsky was called "Pief" by fellow students who found his full name unpronounceable.
 The childhood nickname seemed to suit the ebullient physicist, and it stayed with him throughout his long life.
 His elder brother, Hans A. Panofsky, was "an atmospheric scientist who taught at Pennsylvania State University for 30 years and who was credited with several advances in the study of meteorology".

-Panofsky married Adèle Irène DuMond, daughter of his PhD advisor in 1942.
+Panofsky married Adèle Irène DuMond, daughter of his PhD advisor, in 1942.
 Adèle Panofsky was also known at SLAC for her role in the building of the mounted Paleoparadoxia fossil skeleton display at the SLAC Visitors Center.

-Awards and Honors
+Awards and honors

+Panofsky has received the following rewards and honors: